 My research focuses on poetry writing and other aspects of poetry learning and pedagogy.
 I particularly enjoy working collaboratively with other poets and educators to explore key questions about our craft which will enable young people to participate in poetry and to enjoy the genre’s rich and diverse forms of expression.

-Currently I am working with Anthony Wilson from Exeter University to investigate young people’s poetry writing development See Wilson and Dymoke 2017 (published in the Journal of Writing Research) on our new project Young Poets’ Stories.
-If you are an award winning or highly commended poet from the The Foyle Young Poet of the Year Awards 2012-2019 (run by The Poetry Society).
+Currently, I am working with Anthony Wilson from Exeter University to investigate young people’s poetry writing development See Wilson and Dymoke 2017 (published in the Journal of Writing Research) on our two year project Young Poets’ Stories.
+This focuses on the writing development of award winning and highly commended poets from the The Foyle Young Poet of the Year Awards 2012-2019 (run by The Poetry Society).
 It considers the potential impacts of creative mentoring and other opportunities, which may be offered by competition success, for the young poets to enter a community of writers.
 Our research is funded by The Foyle Foundation and the project runs until June 30th 2022.
-If would like to know more or to register your interest in participating in our research please contact firstname.lastname@example.org for further details and a registration form.
+If would like to know more please refer to our research website at Youngpoetsstories.com or contact me at firstname.lastname@example.org for further details.